mugahed94/Hotel-Management-System/README.md

 - Can veiw guests and staff status and/or cancel requests.

 ### Guest
+The guest shoud be able to:
+- Send tips after service is done.
+- Provide rating for the service.
+-

 ### Staff
 The Admin should be able to: